dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### party

-* party: UnsignedInt
+* party: "UnsignedInt"

     The value of the party parameter is the index into the parties array to the party that contributed the attachment.

 ### mimetype

-* mimetype: Mime (optional for externally referenced files)
+* mimetype: "Mime" (optional for externally referenced files)

 ### filename

-* filename: String (optional)
+* filename: "String" (optional)

 ### Attachment Content

-The Attachment Object SHOULD contain the body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The Attachment Object SHOULD contain the body and encoding parameters or the url, alg, key and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

 ## Group Object

-The Group Object SHOULD contain the uuid or body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The Group Object SHOULD contain the uuid or body and encoding parameters or the url, alg, key and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

 * uuid: uuid (optional)

 or

 * body: vcon (optional)
-* encoding: String
+* encoding: "String"
     The encoding string MUST have the value: "json"

 or